gnh1201/catswords-exts-search/README.md

 # catswords-exts-search
 catswords-exts-search REST API docs

+## Background
+These data have served as file format metadata since 2008, when I was a student aspiring to pursue a career in computer science, and throughout my professional career ever since.

+Initially, they were hosted on a standalone website, but maintaining it with the latest technology stack became challenging.
+To ensure continued accessibility, I have now made them publicly available using Microsoft Azure's AI Search platform.

+Even today, I believe they will remain valuable for various applications, including Retrieval-Augmented Generation (RAG) for file format preprocessing.

 ## API key
 Due to GitHub's security policy, we are unable to disclose public API keys.
 Kindly reach out to the contact information provided below to request access.